marcoscuderi/rawPy/README.md

     - `jupyter labextension install @jupyter-voila/jupyterlab-preview`

 #### Usage
-If everything is installed properly, open an anaconda prompt and navigate to directory where the inversion_master.ipynb is placed.
+If everything is installed properly, open an anaconda prompt and navigate to directory where the inversion_rsf_master.ipynb is placed.
 Once there type `voila inversion_mater.ipynb` and a web page should open in you browser where you can use the RSF tool.
 If you have any problems:
 1. Open the notebook and execute the different cells and see what is the error
 2. Contact me at marco.scuderi@uniroma1.it